+We compare our model with the latest SOTA ultra-lightweight SE models, including GTCRN \cite{GTCRN} and LiSenNet \cite{LiSenNet}.
+In addition, we include scaled-down versions of CRN \cite{CRN} (CRN-small) and DPCRN \cite{DPCRN} (DPCRN-small), as well as DeepFilterNet \cite{DeepFilterNet}, to provide a more comprehensive comparison.
+The CRN-small and DPCRN-small models are implemented by ourselves, following the original papers’ configurations while proportionally reducing the number of channels for model compression.
+For DeepFilterNet, we use the official public implementation.
+All baselines are retrained under the same training setup as our UL-UNAS model.

-We compare our model with the latest SOTA ultra-lightweight SE models, including GTCRN \citep{GTCRN} and LiSenNet \citep{LiSenNet}.
-When comparing on the VCTK-DEMAND dataset, some models from this benchmark are also used for comparison, including DeepFilterNet \citep{DeepFilterNet}, FullSubNet \citep{FullSubNet}, FastFullSubNet \citep{FastFullSubNet}, and GaGNet \citep{GaGNet}.
+When comparing on the VCTK-DEMAND dataset, some models from this benchmark are also considered, including FullSubNet \cite{FullSubNet}, FastFullSubNet \cite{FastFullSubNet}, and GaGNet \cite{GaGNet}.
 We use the statistics reported in the original papers if available; otherwise, we retrain these models using the official implementations with our training configurations to ensure fairness.

-We use three intrusive metrics for performance evaluation: the scale-invariant signal-to-noise ratio (SISNR) \citep{SISNR}, the PESQ, and the extended short-time objective intelligibility (ESTOI) \citep{ESTOI}.
-Additionally, two non-intrusive metrics, DNSMOS P.808 \citep{DNSMOS} and DNSMOS P.835 \citep{DNSMOS-P835}, are employed to provide a more comprehensive comparison.
+We use three intrusive metrics for performance evaluation: the scale-invariant signal-to-noise ratio (SISNR) \cite{SISNR}, the PESQ, and the extended short-time objective intelligibility (ESTOI) \cite{ESTOI}.
+Additionally, two non-intrusive metrics, DNSMOS P.808 \cite{DNSMOS} and DNSMOS P.835 \cite{DNSMOS-P835}, are employed to provide a more comprehensive comparison.
 DNSMOS P.835 includes three sub-metrics: OVRL for overall speech quality, SIG for signal quality, and BAK for background noise quality.